 - Olive oil and butter are used to fry the kielbasa, vegetables and pierogies. not pictured

 Place a pot of water on to boil at the start.
-Boil the frozen pierogies while frying kielbasa, peppers and onions.
+Boil the frozen pierogies according to box directions, while frying kielbasa, peppers and onions.

 Reduce heat to medium.
 Add the sliced peppers and onions to the skillet.

-Return the sausage and vegetables to the skillet with the pieroigies.
+Return the sausage and vegetables to the skillet with the pierogis.
 Mix these together gently, then top off with shredded cheese.

 Serve the dish right out of the skillet.
-Top with some sour cream if you like.
+Top with 2 tablespoons of sour cream per serving, if you like.
+Season with Kosher salt and freshly ground black pepper.

 - 1 tablespoon olive oil